setms/book/docs/requirements/analysis.md

 Worse, it's uncommon for SMEs to be experts in the entire domain.
 More often, multiple SMEs each have a clear picture of one part of the process and nobody of the whole.
 This results in conflicting points of view, which need resolution before building software.
-However, the analyst doesn't know enough yet to bring conflicts into the open.
+However, it takes a while before the analyst knows enough to ask the hard questions and bring conflicts into the open.

 _Event storming_ is a technique that solves these issues @@Brandolini2013 @@Webber2017.
 It's a workshop where the key stakeholders work together to build up a consistent picture of the entire process.